AtomDB/ACX2/README.txt

 Major update to add velocity and thermal broadening.
 Data files rearranged to enable faster processing.
 A big thank you to McKenna Blake for working on this project.

+2.1.1
+May 28th 2024
+Bugfix: acx2_xspec has mis-indexed the redshift, leading to incorrect energies.
+Thank you to Shuinai Zhang for identifying this mistake.